Step 3. Select Authentication Method

 - In the Organization name field, enter a name of your Exchange Online organization.

-Make sure that the organization name matches the name specified at the previous step.
+Make sure that the organization name matches the name specified at the previous step of the wizard.

-- In the Application ID field, enter an identification number of the Azure AD application that you want to use for a restore.
+- In the Application ID field, enter an identification number of the Azure AD application that you want to use for data restore.

 By default, Veeam Explorer for Microsoft Exchange populates this field with an identification number of the application that was used during a backup session.
-If you want to use another application, make sure to grant this application required permissions, as described in the Azure AD Application Permissions section of the Veeam Backup for Microsoft Office 365 User Guide.
+If you want to use another application, make sure to grant this application required permissions.
+For more information, see the Azure AD Application Permissions section of the Veeam Backup for Microsoft 365 User Guide.